Safe & Healthy Learning Environment

 Students who opt to use Safety Net have the option of choosing to report anonymously and/or confidentially.
 Students requesting anonymity or confidentiality should be aware that this may limit the school’s ability to investigate an incident.

-If a student chooses to pursue a formal complaint, s/he must be willing to be identified to the person against whom the complaint is directed.
+If a student chooses to pursue a formal complaint, they must be willing to be identified to the person against whom the complaint is directed.

 V. Process for Resolution of Formal Complaints

-When the Associate Dean receives a formal complaint of mistreatment, s/he will bring it to the attention of the Senior Vice Dean for Medical Education and the Senior Vice Dean will take appropriate action to determine the facts and the appropriate avenue for resolution of the complaint.
+When the Associate Dean for Student Affairs and Wellness receives a formal complaint of mistreatment, they will bring it to the attention of the Senior Vice Dean for Medical Education and the Senior Vice Dean will take appropriate action to determine the facts and the appropriate avenue for resolution of the complaint.

 For incidents of mistreatment that occur in locations beyond the parameters of the University, the Senior Vice Dean will pursue appropriate steps at the institution where the alleged mistreatment occurred.